Top 5 This Week

 Ms. Noble McCann explained her responsibilities as a doctor recruiter include recruitment and outreach, sourcing and recruiting physicians for hospitals, clinics and medical centres across Manitoulin; identifying and targeting physicians who are a good fit for rural healthcare settings; building relationships with medical schools, residency programs and professional networks to attract candidates; conduct ongoing outreach to Island healthcare facilities to understand their needs and requirements.
 She will be attending conferences, recruitment events and career fairs to present Manitoulin as a desirable place to work, live and play.

-Ms. Noble McCann will engage with physician candidates, coordinating meetings and site visits, showcasing the Island’s healthcare facilities and ensure a good fit between the physician and the community by fostering open communication and alignment of expectations.
-She will assist physicians and locums with housing options, relocation logistics and settling into the community.
-She will also act as a point of contact for new hires and their families, addressing their questions and concerns during their transition as well as organize events or introductions to help physicians and their families connect with the local community and highlight recreational, cultural and education opportunities on the Island to enhance their integration.
+Ms. Noble McCann will engage with physician candidates by coordinating meetings and site visits, showcasing the Island’s healthcare facilities, and ensuring a strong alignment between the physicians and the community through open communication and clear expectations.
+She will assist physicians and locums with housing options, relocation logistics, and settling into the community.
+Additionally, she will serve as a point of contact for new hires and their families, addressing questions and concerns during their transition.
+To support integration, she will organize events and introductions, helping physicians and their families connect with the local community while highlighting the Island’s recreational, cultural and educational opportunities.

-“I will be attending recruiting events like one put on by NOSM (Northern Ontario School of Medicine) recently where there were 37 residents in attendance, we talked to five doctors who are interested in coming to the Island,” said Ms. Noble McCann.
+“I recently attended a recruitment event hosted by NOSM (Northern Ontario School of Medicine), where 37 residents were present.
+During the event, we connected with five doctors who expressed interest in working on the Island.
+There’s much more involved in this process, but it’s fantastic to see people expressing interest!” said Ms. Noble McCann.
 She said this type of exposure has had a ripple effect because she has been getting inquiries and emails from doctors potentially interested in Manitoulin from other areas of the province such as Toronto.

-“In our recruiting efforts, once we have new physicians here we make sure they and if they have a family that they are happy as well and satisfied with the accommodations, schools, daycare, fitness centres or other things they would like to access.
-We monitor the physicians’ satisfaction to identify areas where additional support may be needed and foster long-term relationships with physicians to encourage retention and a positive work and living experience.”
+“In our recruiting efforts, we ensure that once a new physician arrives—along with their families (if applicable)—they are happy and satisfied with their accommodations, schools, daycare, fitness centers, and any other amenities they wish to access.
+We also monitor physician satisfaction to identify areas where additional support may be needed and foster long-term relationships to encourage retention and create a positive work and living experience.”

 “Earlier Paula (Fields) was going to meet with us (MMA) to discuss the fact we no longer had a doctor recruiter, one that we had been sharing with the North Shore.
 At that time, we didn’t know how we would be able to fund a new recruiter,” said Mayor MacNevin.
 “The idea was brought up that it would be good if the Island had its own recruiter.
 Paula visited as many First Nations as she could, and they all knew the challenges the island is facing with primary care and emergency department services.
 The First Nations are helping the municipalities in contributing to having a recruiter here for the Island.
 I want to acknowledge Paula for her great work and the First Nations for supporting this as well.”